OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/info.md

 ---
 title: info
-description: This page provides information about ERC20 tokens using Ethplorer as a source.
+description: "This page provides information about ERC20 tokens using Ethplorer as" a source.
 Learn how to use our tool to display info about ERC20 tokens, including how to show social media links.
 keywords: